Periocular Embedding Learning with Consistent Knowledge Distillation from Face: Related Works

-Considering the periocular recognition in the wild challenge, \cite{tiong2019periocular} outlines a dual-stream CNN that encodes the Orthogonal Combination-Local Binary Coded Pattern descriptor – a composition of the well-established Local Binary Pattern and the Local Ternary Patterns (LTP).
+Considering the periocular recognition in the wild challenge, \cite{tiong2019periocular} outlines a dual-stream CNN that encodes the Orthogona-Local Binary Coded Pattern descriptor – a composition of the well-established Local Binary Pattern and the Local Ternary Patterns (LTP).
 On the contrary, \cite{jung2020l2sr} tackles this problem by regularizing the ground truth labels with a pre-task periocular network.
 In contrast, the periocular network of \cite{jung2020glsr} stands out from the state of the arts by predicting the soft targets learned from faces.
-The course of predicting the soft targets of the face in \cite{jung2020glsr} has an equivalence to knowledge transfer in KD \cite{yuan2020revisiting}.
+The course of predicting the soft targets of the face in \cite{jung2020glsr} has an equivalence to knowledge transfer in KD \cite{yuan2020revisiting}. \cite{ng2022conditional} trains a joint face and periocular network conditioning face to periocular using a face-periocular contrastive loss.
+These works transfer knowledge from face to periocular but don't consider the important global relational information between face and periocular, which is very effective.